18F/identity-idp/app/javascript/packages/normalize-yaml/README.md

 - `--disable-sort-keys`: Disable the default behavior to sort keys.
 - `--disable-smart-punctuation`: Disable the default behavior to apply smart punctuation.
+- `--disable-collapse-sentence-spacing`: Disable the default behavior to reduce multiple spaces between sentences to a single space.

 **Example:**